AnthonyTechnologies/python-styleguide/syntax.md

 Do not use a backslash for explicit line continuation.

-Instead, make use of Python's implicit line joining inside parentheses, brackets and braces.
-If necessary, you can add an extra pair of parentheses around an expression.
+Instead, make use of Python's implicit line joining inside parentheses, brackets, and braces.
+If necessary, an extra pair of parentheses can be added around an expression.

 Note that this rule doesn't prohibit backslash-escaped newlines within strings (see below).